BIM-Native Tokenization for Constraint-Aware Room Layout Synthesis

-\paragraph{Openings: doors and windows.} Doors and windows are modeled as objects attached to specific wall edges with wall-referenced coordinates.
-For doors we write $ \mathcal{D} = \{ d_k \}_{k=1}^{N_D}, d_k = \big( j_k, t_k, w_k, a^{\text{door}}_k \big), $ where $j_k \in \{1,\dots,N_E\}$ indexes the supporting edge $e_{j_k}$, $t_k \in [0,1]$ is a normalized position along that edge, $w_k$ is the opening width, and $a^{\text{door}}_k$ includes additional categorical attributes (e.g., door family/type, swing direction).
-Windows $\mathcal{W} = \{ w_\ell \}_{\ell=1}^{N_W}$ are defined analogously with edge attachment, normalized position, width, and window-specific attributes.
-This wall-referenced parameterization makes openings invariant to absolute translation and scale and directly compatible with BIM editing operations.
+\paragraph{Walls and openings} Walls are $N_E$ directed segments $e_j = (x_j^{(1)}, x_j^{(2)}, a_j^{\text{wall}})$ whose counter-clockwise order defines the room polygon.
+Doors and windows are wall-hosted: each door $d_k = (j_k, t_k, w_k, a_k^{\text{door}})$ stores the supporting edge index, a normalized position $t_k \in [0,1]$ along that edge, opening width, and categorical attributes (family, swing).
+Windows are defined analogously.
+This parameterization is invariant to absolute translation and scale, and it preserves the BIM convention that many architectural elements are hosted by, and edited relative to, a wall.